• THE CORNFLOWER •

 Fabaceae family

-Lucerne or lupin is a plant sometimes grown as green manure or forage.
+Lupulin alfalfa is a plant sometimes grown as a green manure or forage.
 It can be confused with yellow clover.

 • THE VULNERABLE ANTHYLLIDE •